cmirza/twitter-mp4-api/README.md

 A simple Flask-based API to extract direct MP4 video links from Twitter posts using `yt-dlp`.
 Includes a minimal web UI for fetching and previewing videos.

+Twitter doesn't give video previews in apps like Messages, which makes it difficult to share memes with non Twitter users.
+Extracting video URLs works around that.

 ## Features

 - **API Endpoint**: